PRIArobotics/Hedgehog/docs/source/project_structure.rst

 HedgehogClient_
     Python client library for Hedgehog.
-    The library builds on top of :ref:`HedgehogProtocol <repo-HedgehogProtocol>`, and uses :ref:`HedgehogUtils' <repo-HedgehogUtils>` discovery mechanism for finding controllers.
+    The library builds on top of :ref:`HedgehogProtocol <repo-HedgehogProtocol>`.

 .. _repo-HedgehogNodeClient: